a short philosophy on privilege - having, building, sharing

 - access to technology

-(ps: this is a partial, initial list based on my own explorations. in the next stage, this will integrate other elements from: bucky fuller's world game, GTDF's house of modernity's floors - north of north/south of south & other social cartographies, COLLAPSE game)
+(ps: this is a partial, initial list based on my own explorations. in the next stage, this will integrate other elements from: buckminster fuller's world game + world's resources inventory, GTDF's house of modernity's floors (north of north/south of south) & other social cartographies, COLLAPSE game, etc)

-my point is: if we can actually get a sense of how much of these is available to each person in their own world,
+my point is: if we can actually have a kind of inventory, and get a sense of how much of these is available to each person in their own world,

 - it will already give us a lot more understanding and empathy towards them, but